yucenh/BandwidthHub/README.md

 # BandwidthHub

 **BandwidthHub** is a comprehensive tool that consolidates multiple traffic-sharing services, enabling you to earn passive income effortlessly by sharing your unused internet bandwidth.
-With BandwidthHub, you can wrap and manage services like Repocket, Bitping, Honeygain, TrafficMonetizer, PawnsApp, and PacketStream all in one place, maximizing your earnings from every megabyte.
+With BandwidthHub, you can wrap and manage services like Repocket, Honeygain, TrafficMonetizer, PawnsApp, and PacketStream all in one place, maximizing your earnings from every megabyte.
 It operates seamlessly in the background and keeps everything up to date automatically using Watchtower, allowing you to sit back and watch your earnings grow.
 It’s OK for older computers, as it requires minimal resources to run.

 ## Keywords